RTEMS/rtems-docs/c-user/config/event-record.rst

 CONSTANT:
     ``CONFIGURE_RECORD_PER_PROCESSOR_ITEMS``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``unsigned int``).

-RANGE:
-    A power of two greater than or equal to 16.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    This is not defined by default.
+    The default value is 0.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 16.

+    * It shall be less than or equal to ``SIZE_MAX``.

+    * It shall be a power of two.

+    * It shall be less than or equal to a
+      BSP-specific and application-specific value which depends on the size of the memory available to the application.

 DESCRIPTION:
-    If defined, then a record item buffer of the specified item count is statically allocated for each configured processor
-    (:ref:`CONFIGURE_MAXIMUM_PROCESSORS <CONFIGURE_MAXIMUM_PROCESSORS>`).
+    The value of this configuration option defines the event record item count per processor.

 NOTES:
-    None.
+    The event record buffers are statically allocated for each configured processor (:ref:`CONFIGURE_MAXIMUM_PROCESSORS`).
+If the value of this configuration option is zero, then nothing is allocated.